The Oak Cooperage: Production

-For over 25 years, A&K Cooperage has been producing 60 (59) gallon barrels, but they also make 30, 48, and 70 gallon barrels of both American and French oak.
+The Oak Cooperage has been producing 60 (59) gallon barrels, but they also make 30, 48, and 70 gallon barrels of both American and French oak.
 They are made in the European tradition, treating the American oak wood with a process known as fire bending, toasted over an oak fire, which renders the wood more pliable.
 The barrels are then air-dried for approximately 18 to 24 months, but up to 36 months.
 The source of the oak is the forests in northern Missouri and Kentucky.
 The barrels typically have eight galvanized hoops and can be free of char due to the mild slow burning process of barrel making.
 Shipments are then sent to their clients, which in 1982 was stated to be with minimum orders of 25 barrels.